How to query an interval? Understand `foverlap` and `roll` in data.table

 - Pros:

-- could do fuzzy matching
+- can do fuzzy matching

 - less code